Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 Lhamo from Tibet China

-Lhamo, or Ache Lhamo, which means Fairy, is Tibet's folk opera that combined songs, chants and dances.
-The opera was inspired by Tibetan history and Buddhist teachings.
+Lhamo, or Ache Lhamo, which means Fairy, is Tibet's folk opera that combined songs, chants, and dances.
+This performance art dance was inspired by Tibetan history and Buddhist teachings.

-The King will wear a red mask, the queen will wear green mask, and religious people will wear yellow masks.
+The King wears a red mask, the queen wears a green mask, and religious people wear yellow masks.

 Ache Lhamo was listed as part of UNESCO’s list of Intangible Cultural Heritage in 2009.

-This unique performing art started at the beginning of the 8th century, but it only matured and flourished after the 14th century.
-It soon became one of the most influential opera and an important cultural symbol of Tibet.
+This unique performing art started at the beginning of the 8th century.
+It only matured and flourished after the 14th century.
+The repertoire soon became one of the most influential operas and an important cultural symbol of Tibet.

-Besides being a form of entertainment, it was also used to appease the deities.
+Besides being a form of entertainment, it was used to appease the deities.

 Koodiyattam from India

-Koodiyattam or Kutiyattam is a mixture of music, dance, mime and theater performed in classical Sanskrit.
-It is mainly based on Hindu mythology and the actors will role-played in stylized vocal recitation with a unique hand-gesture language and highly suggestive facial expressions.
+Koodiyattam or Kutiyattam is a mixture of music, dance, mime, and theater performed in classical Sanskrit.
+It is based on Hindu mythology and actors will role-play in stylized vocal recitation with a unique hand-gesture language and highly suggestive facial expressions.

-It is unique with a continuous history of more than 2,000 years making it the oldest and the only surviving form of Sanskrit theater.
+This dance performance art is unique with a history of more than 2,000 years making it the oldest and the only surviving form of Sanskrit theater.

 Koodiyattam literally means performing or playing together.
 Hence, it will be performed in the presence of several actors to the rhythm of mizhavu drums. (mizhavu - a big copper drum played only by hand).
 Koodiyattam is a lengthy performance and can stretch up to forty days.

-The play will always have a character, Vidushaka, like a court jester, who will translate or explain to the audience the storyline.
+This traditional play will have a character, Vidushaka, like a court jester, who translates or explain to the audience the storyline.
 His costume and special make-up will set him apart from the rest of the cast.